IKIM-Essen/ClusterDocs/docs/concepts/why-not-kubernetes-everywhere.md

 service placement, restart/health behavior, bounded network/service identities, and controlled rollout rather than a scientific batch queue.

 RCC uses **Nomad for parts of this service plane**.
-For example, service-side control components can live on Nomad while the user computation they request is still submitted to Slurm.
+Service-side control components can live on Nomad while user computation they request is still submitted to Slurm.
 That preserves one compute authority for scientific work instead of allowing a web service to become a second way to acquire cluster resources.

 ## Why not replace Nomad with Kubernetes just because Kubernetes is popular?